IainMF/Mens_Rights_NZ/submissions/MoH FV Complaint.md

     # Violence Intervention Program

-16. The [vip]{acronym-label="vip" acronym-form="singular+abbrv"} discriminates against men and violates their human rights.
-The Family Violence Programme Logic (See Figure [1](#fig:FV_programme_logic){reference-type="ref" reference="fig:FV_programme_logic"}) does not include men as part of that logic.
+16. The VIP discriminates against men and violates their human rights.
+The Family Violence Programme Logic (See Figure 1) does not include men as part of that logic.
 Subsequent discrimination occurs when men are not included in the VIP evaluation.
 The *2019 Violence Intervention Programme Evaluation* shows that men are excluded from the evaluation:[^16]

     > This evaluation sought to answer the following questions:
     >